AkosoCodes/Library-Management-System/README.md

 <p>There will be two main actors:</p>
 <ul>
     <li>Librarians: Responsible for creating/removing books and members.
-They will be able to see all the available books, list of borrowed ones, and due dates.</li>
+They will be able to see all the available books, and list of borrowed ones</li>
-    <li>Members: Can search catalogue of available books, borrow books and check their own due dates.</li>
+    <li>Members: Can search catalogue of available books and borrow books</li>
 </ul>
 <p>The main use-cases for this project are:</p>
 <ul>